denissimon/SwiftEvents/README.md

 - [ ] Delayed and one-time sending notifications

-- [ ] Ability to observe properties in any class or any struct
+- [x] Ability to observe properties in any class or struct

 - [ ] Easier to test, maintain and debug